lukewang1024/dotfiles/README.md

-  basic - Only link rc files to $HOME npmg  - Install global npm packages (in case of version switch in nvm) zgen  - Use zgen as preferred zsh plugin manager zplug - Use zplug as preferred zsh plugin manager run   - Run arbitrary function in any bootstrap scripts
+  basic - Only link rc files to $HOME npmg  - Install global npm packages (in case of version switch in nvm) zgen  - Use zgen as preferred zsh plugin manager zinit - Use zinit as preferred zsh plugin manager run   - Run arbitrary function in any bootstrap scripts
     `./init run [module] [task]`, below are tasks available:
     `macos backup_automator_stuff`: Backup Automator stuff to Dropbox